 Correct Ice Dam Steaming Temperature

 Water begins to boil at 212 degrees F depending on altitude.
 Altitude does change the boiling point of water but for ice dam steaming the numbers have little effect.
-So at about 212 degrees F we begin to see water change into steam because that is the boiling point of water.
+So at about 212 degrees F we begin to see water boil.
 But if we simply brought water to its boiling point and used it under pressure to remove ice dams, essentially we would still be just using boiling water and not steam.
-Water becomes super heated at about 250 degrees F and changes from all water to almost all steam.
-So the correct ice dam steaming temperature is 250-300 degrees F. The hotter the steam the more gentle it becomes because it becomes drier.
+Water becomes super heated at about 250 degrees F and changes from water to good steam.
+But we have found 275-290 degrees F to be the optimum temp to be most gentle and also fast.
+So the correct ice dam steaming temperature is 275-290 degrees F. The hotter the steam the more gentle it becomes because it becomes drier.
 Beware: “the appearance of steam” does not always mean they are using steam as described in this blog post.

 As an association we provide the industry and those in need of service with a great wealth of information to educate themselves.
 We hope that you will learn all you can here before hiring a company to remove your ice dams.
 No matter what, avoid pressure washers on roofs.
 Hiring our members is a safe bet!
 Simply look for our logos on companies websites and click on it to verify them.
 If you have any questions at all please don’t hesitate to contact us.